 New economic challenges posed by the European sovereign debt crisis were successfully managed through pragmatic and heterodox economic and monetary policy.
-The Swiss franc proved to be a strong currency during the Euro crisis.
-In order to avoid major export losses, the Swiss National Bank pursued a decisive policy of creating a lower limit to the exchange rate, through a credible commitment to intervene massively if this threshold was crossed.
-Thus, in the field of economic policy Switzerland increased liberalization without giving up its very pragmatic economic strategies.
+The Swiss franc proved to be a strong currency during the euro crisis.
+In order to avoid major export losses, the Swiss National Bank pursued a decisive policy of creating a lower limit to the exchange rate through a credible commitment to intervene massively if this threshold was crossed.
+Thus, in the field of domestic economic policy, Switzerland continued its very pragmatic economic strategies.
+In addition, in May 2013 Switzerland concluded a free-trade agreement with China, which some observers considered to be the biggest success of Swiss trade policy in recent years.
+On the other hand, in July 2013, the European Union opened negotiations with the United States regarding another free-trade agreement.
+This would have negative effects on Swiss growth rates.
+Being bypassed in the U.S.-EU talks without being given a chance to develop its own related niche solution is one of the consequences of Switzerland's troubled relationship with the European Union.